hanjiakang/alilens/README.md

 - *delensing.py*: delensing estimation pipeline.
 Out put will be all.pdf for CIB-lensing cross delensing and internal.pdf for internal delensing.
 The data for these curves in the pdf will be saved in folder ../primordial/.
 - *product.py*: generate reconstruction klm and semi-analytical n0 nlkk.
+- *klmplot.py*: delensing estimation pipeline.
+Out put will be all.pdf for CIB-lensing cross delensing and internal.pdf for internal delensing.
+The data for these curves in the pdf will be saved in folder ../primordial/.